 4. Begin by feeding the cable with the largest connector from the front of the axis to the rear.
 You will need to finesse the cable through the rear Cable Access opening.
-If you are having trouble coaxing the connector through the opening, you can always use the electricians trick of first snaking a length of cord or thick string through the cable channel by attaching it to the end of a straight wire or similar probe of sufficient length to pass through the axis.
+If you are having trouble coaxing the connector through the opening, you can always use the electrician's trick of first snaking a length of cord or thick string through the cable channel by attaching it to the end of a straight wire or similar probe of sufficient length to pass through the axis.
 Continue feeding your cables through the cable channel.
 Note that if you have a number of cables to run, then it may be best to use another electricians trick and pull them all through at one time.

-Important: Remember to route the Y-cable (Dec. servo cable) along with your accessories' cables.
+Important: Remember to route the Y-cable (Dec. servo cable) or X-cable (Dec. servo and Readhead cable) along with your accessories' cables.

-5. Insert the Cable Router into place while making sure that the installed cables are positioned in the channels.
-If you have a number of cables installed, then you may wish to divide them between the three channels, or separate power and communication cables.

-6. Since you must still attach the Dec.
+- Insert the Cable Router into place while making sure that the installed cables are positioned in the channels.
+If you have a number of cables installed, then you may wish to divide them between the three channels, or separate power and communication cables. - 6.
+Since you must still attach the Dec.
 Axis, you do not want to have the full length of the cables running through the R.A. axis, as the ends of the cables must be looped back into the center of the Cable Router as described in an earlier section referencing the Dec. motor / communication cable.
 Loop the ends of the cables into the center of the Cable Router.
-This is done in preparation of joining the Dec. and R.A. axes.
+This is done in preparation of joining the Dec. and R.A. axes. - Attach the Dec. axis as described earlier in the Assembly Procedure section and lock into place with the Lock Knobs.
+You may wish to place and tighten the two 1/4-20 x 5/8" socket head screws that provide attachment security.
+Remove the Dec.
+Counterweight Adapter.